-'If regard is to be had to the development plan for the purpose of any determination under the Planning Acts, the determination must be made in accordance with the Plan unless material considerations dictate otherwise. - 3.13 The Development Plan for the site comprises: - Cherwell Local Plan 2011-2031 Part 1 - o 'Saved policies' of the Cherwell Local Plan 1996 - 3.14 Other material policy and guidance can be found in the Sibford Ferris, Sibford Gower and Burdrop Conservation Area Appraisal 2012, Cherwell Design Guide (2012) and Cherwell Residential Design Guide Supplementary Document (July 2018).
+'If regard is to be had to the development plan for the purpose of any determination under the Planning Acts, the determination must be made in accordance with the Plan unless material considerations dictate otherwise. - 3.13 The Development Plan for the site comprises: - Cherwell Local Plan 2011-2031 Part 1 - The Cherwell Local Plan 2011-2031 (Part 1) Partial Review - Oxford's Unmet Housing Need - 'Saved policies' of the Cherwell Local Plan 1996 - 3.14 Other material policy and guidance can be found in the Sibford Ferris, Sibford Gower and Burdrop Conservation Area Appraisal 2012, Cherwell Design Guide

+(2012) and Cherwell Residential Design Guide Supplementary Document (July 2018).